henkkagee/vHelix-Dashboard/README.md

 For convenience, it is recommended to use Qt Creator for building: https://www.qt.io/download.
 If you use other tools, note that the directory structure may be slightly different: Qt Creator places the binary in a separate build folder beside src/.

 The software is built using CMake to make cross-platform compilation possible.
 Configure the CMakeLists.txt file to find the specified Qt modules as well as Python.h and Python38.lib files for the Python/C API.
 To build, run the CMakeLists.txt file with CMake or open it in Qt Creator.

-In runtime, all the Python files (as seen in one of the provided src/builds build-vHelix-Desktop_Qt_5_9_9_MSVC2015_64bit-Release for reference) and PhysX .dlls should be beside the vHelix Dashboard executable.
+*Note!:* In runtime, all the Python files (as seen in one of the provided src/builds build-vHelix-Desktop_Qt_5_9_9_MSVC2015_64bit-Release for reference) and PhysX .dlls should be beside the vHelix Dashboard executable.
 The .dlls should also be in src/vHelix/scaffold_routing_rectification directory.
+Qt Creator only copies the necessary Qt .dlls beside the executable, you need to copy the PhysX .dlls and Python scripts to your build directory yourself.
+Additionally, the files instructions.txt and license.txt should also be beside the built executable.
+If the program compiles but crashes immediately you are probably missing a .dll from your build directory - if you do not see a clear error message, see the provided build directory for reference on what should be copied.

 ## Quick start